uber-archive/vis-academy/src/docs/building-a-geospatial-app/3-hexagon-overlay.md

 ## 3. Add Hexagon Layer

-We have already passed the necessary data into this component from the previous example.
+We have already passed the necessary data into this component in the previous example.
 So now we only need to take care of rendering the `HexagonLayer` when needed.

 ```js
 // ...